 Dr. Altay Atlı

 Author - Turkeyswar.com

-Göde Ali (1887-1956), who was one of the resistance leaders in Maraş region against French occupation…
+Göde Ali (1887-1956) emerged as one of the prominent leaders of the resistance in the Maraş region against the French occupation.